MikkoKirkanen/fullstackopen/README.md

-# Fullstack
+# Full Stack open

-A brief description of what this project does, such as **"A React app for managing and sharing notes"**.
+The Full Stack open course at the University of Helsinki's Open University for learning programming languages and tools including React, Redux, Node.js, MongoDB, GraphQL, and TypeScript.

 ## Table of Contents
 - [Features](#features)